Frequently Asked Questions

 Can CBD get you "high"?

-No. CBD itself is not intoxicating.
-Certain types of CBD products do still contain trace amounts of THC.
-However, to achieve a recreational high from one of these, most people would need to consume an extremely large amount that far exceeds recommended serving sizes.
+No. CBD itself is not intoxicating, although certain types of CBD products do contain a trace amount of THC.
+However, to achieve a recreational high from one of these, most people would need to consume an extremely large quantity that far exceeds recommended serving sizes.
+Our CBD products are lab-tested to ensure they contain no THC.

 What are the types of CBD extracts available?